brpaz/go-api-sample/docs/content/en/the-makefile.md

 ---
 title: 'The Makefile'
-position: 3
+position: 4
-category: 'Application Structure'
+category: 'Getting started'
 fullscreen: false
 ---

-The application comes with a Makefile that provides tasks for common needs like starting the application, inspecting the logs, running migrations etc.
+The application comes with a `Makefile` that provides tasks for common needs like starting the application, inspecting the logs, running migrations etc.

-You can inspect the Makefile or run `make help` to see the available tasks. some include:
+You can see the available tasks by running `make help` on the terminal. some include:

 * **fmt** - Runs `go fmt` to format your code.
 * **lint** - Runs `golangci-lint` to lint your code.